corona-warn-app/cwa-server/docs/DOWNLOAD.md

 ## Diagnosis Key Validation
 Validation constraints enforce that each Key is compliant to the specifications.

-### Enumeratable Validation Constraints
+### Enumerative Validation Constraints
-Enumeratable validation constraints are stored as environmental variables and can be consulted in the Download Services `application.yaml` (under `services`.`download`.`validation`).
+Enumerative validation constraints are stored as environmental variables and can be consulted in the Download Services `application.yaml` (under `services`.`download`.`validation`).

 Name                 | Default Value  | Description
 ---------------------|----------------|-------------